Most Popular

 Canada Bridging Open Work Permit (BOWP) is a temporary, employer-free work permit issued by IRCC to foreign workers already in Canada who have applied for permanent residence under Express Entry or an eligible Provincial Nominee Program stream and whose current work permit is close to expiring.
 It is designed as a continuity bridge — keeping applicants legally employed while their PR application is processed, so they do not have to stop working or leave the country while waiting for a final decision.
 A BOWP is not a new PR pathway; it only extends work authorisation during the PR processing window.

-To qualify, the applicant must be physically in Canada with valid temporary status, hold or have held an eligible work permit, and have received an Acknowledgement of Receipt (AOR) for a completed PR application.
-As of current IRCC rules, the BOWP application must be submitted within 4 months of the current work permit's expiry.
-Total fees come to CAD 255 (CAD 155 work permit + CAD 100 open work permit holder fee), plus CAD 85 biometrics.
-BOWPs are typically valid for up to 2 years, require no LMIA and no job offer, and allow holders to work for almost any Canadian employer while their Express Entry, CEC, FSWP, FSTP, or eligible PNP PR application is finalised.
+To qualify, the applicant must be physically in Canada with valid temporary status, maintained status, or restoration eligibility, and must have the correct Acknowledgement of Receipt (AOR) or PR-stage proof for the stream.
+Total fees come to CAD 255 (CAD 155 work permit + CAD 100 open work permit holder fee), plus CAD 85 biometrics if needed.
+BOWPs require no LMIA and no job offer, and they can help eligible Express Entry, PNP, Quebec, caregiver, and other PR applicants avoid a work gap while IRCC finalises permanent residence.

 Who can apply for Canada Bridging Open Work Permit?

-BOWP eligibility hinges on a live PR application and a 4-month work permit expiry window.
+BOWP eligibility hinges on a live PR application, correct PR-stage proof, and valid, maintained, or restorable status.
 Verify your exact status against current IRCC rules at canada.ca before applying.

 What are the requirements and key details of Canada Bridging Open Work Permit?

-- Eligible PR Application: Must have applied for PR under Express Entry (CEC, FSWP, FSTP) or an eligible non-Enhanced PNP stream
+• Eligible PR Application: Must have applied for PR under Express Entry, an eligible PNP stream, Quebec skilled worker/investor, caregiver, Agri-Food Pilot, or another listed PR-linked category

 What are the documents required for Canada Bridging Open Work Permit?